 This tells us how we get customers to an e-commerce website.
 It is key for marketers to know which campaigns are working and which are not.
 The types of campaigns and how we measure them can vary.
 Whilst some campaigns may be direct-response activities others can simply be used to spread our brand.
 Therefore the way in which we measure campaigns is crucial.
 We might measure direct-conversion campaigns with the following questions; Which marketing activities are most effective at reaching people in the early buying process and which are best are engaging consumers late in the buying process?
 What time of day are certain campaigns successful and which marketing channels generate the most revenue?

 Whilst basic metrics such as Bounce rate can be easier to understand and monitor it is important to look a little deeper and actually see how people communicate with an e-commerce site.
-As with many other e-commerce sites there are a number ways in which people can interact with an e-commerce site.
+As with many other sites there are a number of ways in which people can interact with an e-commerce site.
 These interactions are commonly referred to as micro-conversions and though they may not directly generate revenue immediately they can often lead to it.

 Here are a few key Engagement metrics: